gloriatheanalyst/executive-dashboard-excel/README.md

 ---

 ### 2. 🛍️ Product Category Analysis (Center — Bubble Chart)
-A radial bubble/scatter visualization maps **7 product categories** (Desk, Tablet, Laptop, Phone, Printer, Chair, Monitor) by revenue.
-The center node shows the **Retail channel share at 50.13%**, providing instant channel context alongside product performance.
+A radial bubble visualization maps **7 product categories** by revenue contribution.
+The center node represents the **Retail channel at 50.13%** the dominant sales channel across all products.

+**Laptop** is highlighted in **orange** as the top-performing product in the Retail channel at **$678.5K**, distinguishing it from the remaining categories.
+The other 6 products (Tablet, Desk, Monitor, Chair, Printer,Phone) radiate outward, sized and colored by their relative revenue giving executives an instant read on product mix and channel concentration in a single visual.

+Key takeaway: **Laptop and Tablet together account for the two highest revenue products**, with Laptop holding the retail channel crown.

 ---